 – Can you get a refund on a prepaid funeral?

-Yes, you can get a refund on a prepaid funeral.
+Yes, you can get a refund on a prepaid funeral plans.
 You may receive a full or partial payment refund, depending on the funeral home.
 In some cases, you may be able to transfer the funds to another funeral home or a family member.
 It is important to contact the funeral home to discuss your options and to understand their refund policy.

 Are prepaid funeral plan expenses tax-deductible?